 Wisely choose your pastor!
 Make sure he is teaching you the Word of God!
 Don’t settle for anything less—especially given the limited time you have!

 Is it an appropriate and/or a fair question to ask, “How do I rate my pastor?”
 I think so.

 Properly rating another (like you do those seeking employment in your office) relates to good judgment.
-Whereas God condemns those who possess a self-righteous judgmental spirit akin to the Pharisees (cf. Matthew 7:1), every believer is to possess careful discernment especially when it comes to spiritual matters.
-Perhaps the best way to think about this is as follows: One must be judicious.
-Whereas we all know Pharisees who are despicable in their condescending tones of pious self-righteousness, no one finds fault with an individual characterized by judiciousness.
-John 7:24 states:
+Whereas God condemns those who possess a self-righteous, judgmental spirit akin to the Pharisees (cf. Matthew 7:1), every believer is to possess careful discernment especially concerning spiritual matters.
+In fact discernment is required in order to properly love.
+Philippians 1:9 states: